nikita-volkov/domain/README.md

 +declare (Just (False, True)) deriveBase
 ```

-We'll also get a ton of instances generated including
-very useful ones, which you couldn't otherwise derive.
+We'll get a ton of instances generated including the obvious `Show`, `Eq` and even `Hashable` for all the declared types.
+We'll also get some useful ones, which you couldn't otherwise derive.

 <details>
-  <summary>Listing of generated instances (we've collapsed it intentionally).</summary>
+  <summary><strong>Listing of generated instances</strong> (it's big)</summary>

 ```haskell
 deriving instance Show ServiceAddress